demisto/content/Packs/Devo/Integrations/Devo_v2/README.md

 * OAuth token with the `*.**` permissions.
 * Writer TLS Certificate, Key, and Chain if writing back to Devo.

-### Get your XSOAR OAuth Token
+### Get your Cortex XSOAR OAuth Token
 1. Login to your Devo domain with a user with the ability to create security credentials.
 2. Navigate to __Administration__ > __Credentials__ > __Authentication Tokens__.
 3. If a token for Cortex XSOAR has not already been  created, Click __CREATE NEW TOKEN__
   * Create the Token with `*.**` table permissions as an `apiv2` token.
 4. Note the generated `Token`

-### Get your XSOAR Writer Credentials
+### Get your Cortex XSOAR Writer Credentials
 1. Login to your Devo domain with a user with the ability to create security credentials.
 2. Navigate to __Administration__ > __Credentials__ > __X.509 Certificates__.
-3. Click `NEW CERTIFICATE` if you do not already have a set of keys for XSOAR.
+3. Click `NEW CERTIFICATE` if you do not already have a set of keys for Cortex XSOAR.
 4. Download the following files:
   * `Certificate`
   * `Private Key`